Who Framed Roger Rabbit: Filming

 VistaVision cameras installed with motion-control technology were used for the photography of the live-action scenes, which would be composited with animation.
 Rubber mannequins of Roger Rabbit, Baby Herman, and the Toon Patrol portrayed the animated characters during rehearsals to teach the actors where to look when acting with "open air and imaginative cartoon characters".
 Many of the live-action props held by cartoon characters were shot on set with the props either held by robotic arms or manipulated with strings, similar to a marionette.
-For example, a test was shot at ILM with an actor playing the detective would climb down a fire escape and the rabbit is supposed to follow and he knocks down some stacked boxes.
+For example, a test was shot at ILM where an actor playing the detective would climb down a fire escape and the rabbit is supposed to follow and he knocks down some stacked boxes.
 Naturally, there would not be a rabbit during the test, so the camera would go down the fire escape and the boxes would fall when a wire was pulled.
+Bob Hoskins studied his daughter Rosa playing with her imaginary friends to get the feel of acting with cartoon characters, and performed his own stunts for the film.
 The actor who played the voice of Roger, Charles Fleischer, insisted on wearing a Roger Rabbit costume while on the set, to get into character.
-Filming began on November 2, 1986, and lasted for seven and a half months at Elstree Studios, with an additional month in Los Angeles and at Industrial Light & Magic (ILM) for blue screen effects of Toontown.
-The entrance of Desilu Studios served as the fictional Maroon Cartoon Studio lot.
+Principal photography began on December 12, 1986, and lasted for seven and a half months at Elstree Studios, with an additional month in Los Angeles and at Industrial Light & Magic (ILM) for blue screen effects of Toontown.
+The Dimco Buildings in London were dressed as the fictional Acme Factory.
+The entrance of Desilu Studios in Los Angeles served as the fictional Maroon Cartoon Studio lot.
+The scene in which Roger sees birds instead of stars after a refrigerator falls on him during the shooting of the cartoon Somethin's Cookin' at the beginning of the film was the last scene ever shot.